zextras/tech-doc/source/suite/licensing.rst

      <https://www.zextras.com/contact-us>`__.

-   * If your current plan is *Perpetual*, a license plan that is no longer offered, you will still be able to renew it.
+   * If your current plan is *Perpetual*, a license plan that is no longer offered, you will still be able to renew its maintenance anyway.
      Please check section :ref:`extend_perpetual_license` below for directions.

-When you have completed your choice, the overall cost of the licenses are displayed and you can check the cost’s details.
+When you have completed your choice, the overall cost of the licenses is displayed and you can check the cost’s details.
 Pick the payment method you prefer and then proceed with the purchase.

 .. _plan-options: